EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ```
 Firstly I defined a Flask route for the '/home' URL, which can accept GET and POST requests.

 Then  since it was a lot of taks to perform in only one function I used algorithm design to break down the problem into smaller, more manageable steps, and design a process to handle each step.
 So first the function "home",  check if the user is logged in by checking if the 'user_id' cookie exists.
 If the cookie does not exists then the user is redirected to the log in page.
-If the cookie exists, the user ID is retrieved from the cookie and a connection to a SQLite database named 'social_net.db' is established using the class database_worker.
+If the cookie exists, the user ID is retrieved from the cookie and a connection to the SQLite database is established using the class database_worker.

 Then the function checks if the request method is POST, which means that the user has submitted a form on the /home page to add a new post.
 The form data is then retrieved using request.form to get the title,datetime,club,content for the new post.

-To add the datetime in the database, the first code that i did, the date was not being passed in the correct format, so I implemented the datetime library to convert the date string to a datetime object and then back to a formatted string to ensure that the date is in the correct format and is validated.
+To add the datetime in the database, the first code that i did, the date was not being passed in the correct format, so I implemented the datetime library to convert the date string to a datetime object and then back to a formatted string to ensure that the date is in the correct format and is validated:

 ```.py
             date_str = request.form['date']
             date_obj = datetime.datetime.strptime(date_str, '%Y-%m-%d')
             date = date_obj.strftime('%Y-%m-%d')
 ```
 To add the picture for the new post into the database I first requested it using the request object's 'files' attribute, which returns a dictionary-like object containing the uploaded files.
 Then I used the 'secure_filename' method from the Werkzeug library to sanitize the filename and remove any potential security vulnerabilities, such as directory traversal attacks.
+Then I used the os.path.join() function from the library "os" to create a full path for saving the file.
 Finally, the 'save' method is called on the retrieved file object to save the file to the desired location on the server.
-This helps ensure that uploaded files are stored safely and securely.
+This helps ensure that uploaded files are stored safely and securely:

 ```.py
             f = request.files['file']
             filename = secure_filename(f.filename)
             f.save(os.path.join("static/images/", filename))
 ```
-To make sure that the user fill all the required forms to submit a new post I added the feature "required" in the HTML form, and in this way the user is not able to submit posts withou filling all section.
+To make sure that the user fill all the required forms to submit a new post, making all activities properly documented, I added the feature "required" in the HTML form, and in this way the user is not able to submit posts without filling all section.

 ```.html
 <form name="post" action="/home" method="POST" enctype = "multipart/form-data">